wix/ricos/docs/ToolbarCustomization.md

     }
   },
   getButtons: () => {
-    desktop: Array<Component>,
+    desktop: Array<Component> | any,
     mobile: {
-      ios: Array<Component>,
+      ios: Array<Component> | any,
-      android: Array<Component>
+      android: Array<Component> | any
     }
   }
 }
 ```
-As you can see, the `Settings` is form-factor aware, i.e. it defines different behaviors for desktop/mobile views.
+As you can see, the `ToolbarSettings` is form-factor aware, i.e. it defines different behaviors for desktop/mobile views.
 ### Toolbar types
 The following toolbar types are available:
   * Plugin insertion toolbars: